 - Make sure the front row person or persons are centered with the rest of the rows as well as back of the room so the interior will be symmetrical if possible.

 - Front row should have fewer persons ( 1-2 max) than the 2nd and 3rd row.

-- Fourth row or last row should have persons standing with shoulders overlapping some towards the center.
-If more than one row of standing persons is needed, consider using taller persons in back or shorter ones standing on the chairs.
+- Standing rows or last row should have persons standing with shoulders overlapping some towards the center which the center person would be standing straight ahead.
+If more than one row of standing persons is needed, consider using taller persons in back or shorter ones standing on home made benches.
 This can be time consuming to work out, be decisive and get it done.

 - Taller individuals should be in the 3rd or last seated row.

 - Shorter persons in the first row.
 You can stagger the rows by half a seat if needed, I did.